ckeditor/ckeditor4-docs/docs/features/pastefromword/README.md

 * The {@link features/pastefromgoogledocs/README Pasting content from Google Docs} article contains more information about the Paste from Google Docs feature.
 * The {@link features/pastefromexcel/README Pasting content from Microsoft Excel} article contains more information about the Paste from Excel feature.
 * The {@link features/pastefromlibreoffice/README Pasting content from LibreOffice Writer} article contains more information about the Paste from LibreOffice feature.
-* The {@link guide/dev/deep_dive/clipboard/README Clipboard Integration} article explains how Clipboard API is implemented in CKEditor.
+* The {@link guide/dev/deep_dive/clipboard/README Clipboard Integration} article explains how Clipboard API is implemented in CKEditor 4.
-* The {@link guide/dev/integration/file_browse_upload/file_upload/README Uploading Dropped or Pasted Files} article describes drag&drop in CKEditor.
+* The {@link guide/dev/integration/file_browse_upload/file_upload/README Uploading Dropped or Pasted Files} article describes drag&drop in CKEditor 4.
 * The {@link guide/dev/acf/README Content Filtering (ACF)} is an introduction to CKEditor's unique content filtering system.
 * The {@link features/styles/README Applying Styles to Editor Content} article discusses creating more semantically correct text styles.